Saad-Rahman-Warsi/ocbustracker-backend/README.md

 6. To integrate with frontend follow instructions https://github.com/Saad-Rahman-Warsi/ocbustracker/blob/kubernetes-branch/README.md

-ALTER

-In order to deploy in docker, go to ocer foler use run 'docker-compose -f docker-compose.yaml up'.
+In order to deploy in docker
+1. go to docker folder use run 'docker-compose -f docker-compose.yaml up'.
+2. In order to integrate with front end download and execute

 In both cases You need not build image because it will be pulled from dockerhub.